Sometimes we need a reminder that it's ok to take the time and space for self-care.

 Stay with me.

-I played basketball for like a thousand years (it seemed), then coached kids for a hot minute, then worked as the manager of the women's team in college.
+I played basketball for like a thousand years (it seemed), then coached kids for a hot minute, then worked as the manager of the women's team in college (how did i not know I was gay?).
 There was a lot of athletic tape in my life.